Summer Fellowships at the Rapoport Center

-- Cover letter (address how this fellowship will benefit your program of study and professional development and demonstrate your familiarity with Center projects and activities)
+- Cover letter (address how this fellowship will benefit your program of study and professional development; demonstrate your familiarity with Center projects and activities)

 - CV/Resume (indicate any relevant skills and foreign language proficiency)

-- Transcript (including the courses you are currently taking)
+- Transcript (unofficial is fine; should include the courses you are currently taking)

 - List of three references (at least two must be UT faculty)

 - Writing sample (8-10 pages; does not need to relate directly to human rights, although that is preferable)